In Depth: Audio Apps Rise in China

 Internet titan Tencent Holdings Ltd. has also jumped onto the bandwagon.
-Last year two of its major units, the Nasdaq-listed Tencent Music Entertainment Group and Hong Kong-listed online literature publisher China Literature Ltd., inked a five-year partnership to co-produce audio books and audio shows.
+Last year two of its major units, the New York-listed Tencent Music Entertainment Group and Hong Kong-listed online literature publisher China Literature Ltd., inked a five-year partnership to co-produce audio books and audio shows.

 In January, Tencent Music went on to acquire Shenzhen Lanren Online Technology Co.
 Ltd., operator of the well-established Lazy Audio platform in China, for 2.7 billion yuan ($412 million).
 The move was intended to “significantly deepen our presence in the fast growing long-form audio industry in China,” according to Tencent Music CEO Cussion Pang.

 Last October, Hong Kong-listed short-video app Kuaishou Technology Co.
 Ltd. also rolled out its own podcasting offering through a Beijing subsidiary.
 And in January Lizhi followed with its own specialized app providing curated podcast content drawn from its library built over the years.

 Despite the growing popularity of audio formats, most players are facing the usual challenges getting people to pay for such products.
 As a result, many have had to rely on more indirect ways to monetize their services.